 It’s OK to hire a black/POC interior designer if they are right for you/ like their work etc. It’s not OK to pick a designer purely based on their skin colour.

-Diversifying your social media is a really great way of meeting new black/POC people and instantly connecting with them.
+Diversifying your social media is a great way of meeting new black/POC people and instantly connecting with them.
 Social media is a fun platform, where barriers and formalities don’t exist.
 Perfect for meeting new people.

 Now is a good time to diversify your Instagram/Facebook etc. feed.
 You’ll see things from their point of view, how they live, you may even learn something completely new.

-Try finding black/POC in the same industry as you, or different or subjects you like, it doesn’t really matter.
+Try finding black/POC in the same industry as you, or different or subjects you like, it doesn’t matter.
 What matters is that you can easily start listening, supporting and engaging with different ethnicities just by diversifying your feed.

 Here are some new interior black/POC accounts I’ve come across: